Rabies virus: Life cycle

-After receptor binding, Rabies lyssavirus enters its host cells through the endosomal transport pathway.
+After receptor binding, Rabies virus enters its host cells through the endosomal transport pathway.
 Inside the endosome, the low pH value induces the membrane fusion process, thus enabling the viral genome to reach the cytosol.
 Both processes, receptor binding and membrane fusion, are catalyzed by the glycoprotein G which plays a critical role in pathogenesis (mutant virus without G proteins cannot propagate).

 The next step after its entry is the transcription of the viral genome by the P-L polymerase (P is an essential cofactor for the L polymerase) in order to make new viral protein.
 The viral polymerase can only recognize ribonucleoprotein and cannot use free RNA as template.
 Transcription is regulated by cis-acting sequences on the virus genome and by protein M which is not only essential for virus budding but also regulates the fraction of mRNA production to replication.
 Later in infection, the activity of the polymerase switches to replication in order to produce full-length positive-strand RNA copies.
 These complementary RNAs are used as templates to make new negative-strand RNA genomes.
 They are packaged together with protein N to form ribonucleoprotein which then can form new viruses.

 Infection

 In September 1931, Joseph Lennox Pawan of Trinidad found Negri bodies in the brain of a bat with unusual habits.
 In 1932, Pawan first discovered that infected vampire bats could transmit rabies to humans and other animals.

-From the wound of entry, Rabies lyssavirus travels quickly along the neural pathways of the peripheral nervous system.
-The retrograde axonal transport of Rabies lyssavirus to the central nervous system (CNS) is the key step of pathogenesis during natural infection.
-The exact molecular mechanism of this transport is unknown although binding of the P protein from Rabies lyssavirus to the dynein light chain protein DYNLL1 has been shown.
+Rabies virus initially replicates in muscle tissue following a bite before entering neurons through their nerve endings and spreading to the nervous system.
+The retrograde axonal transport of Rabies virus to the central nervous system (CNS) is the key step of pathogenesis during natural infection.
+The exact molecular mechanism of this transport is unknown although binding of the P protein from Rabies virus to the dynein light chain protein DYNLL1 has been shown.
 P also acts as an interferon antagonist, thus decreasing the immune response of the host.

 From the CNS, the virus further spreads to other organs.
 The salivary glands located in the tissues of the mouth and cheeks receive high concentrations of the virus, thus allowing it to be further transmitted due to projectile salivation.
 Fatality can occur from two days to five years from the time of initial infection.
 This however depends largely on the species of animal acting as a reservoir.
 Most infected mammals die within weeks, while strains of a species such as the African yellow mongoose (Cynictis penicillata) might survive an infection asymptomatically for years.